The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 * Use Improvisation during the transition from Phase One to add phase while standing as close to the middle of the arena while staying on your side to hit all seven party members.
   Using Flourish off cooldown after your opener on Shiva will earn you a fourth Flourish right at the end of Phase One that you can get approximately 3-4 GCDs after popping.
-* If you do Standard Step off cooldown, you are technically able to get off a Standard Step right before Shiva jumps at the end of phase 1.
-However, this Standard Step is arguably not worth it because you won’t be able to take advantage of that fourth Flourish right before the jump and you will be limited on using as many of your resources (Esprit and f-Feathers) if you are dancing during the last 5 seconds of the phase.
+* If you do Standard Step off cooldown, you are technically able to get off a Standard Step right before Shiva jumps at the end of Phase 1.
+However, this Standard Step is arguably not worth it because you won’t be able to take advantage of that fourth Flourish right before the jump and you will be limited on using as many of your resources (Esprit and f-Feathers) if you are dancing during the last five seconds of the phase.
 * If not attempting the aforementioned Standard Step in Phase One, you can choose to delay Standard Step by one to two GCDs total during Diamond Frost to ensure you hit Shiva after being knocked back by Heavenly Strike (depending on how your party handles Diamond Frost).
 This delay will also mean Standard Step will line up during the lookaway mechanic for your next Standard Step which makes it easier since you do not have to be facing your target while doing a dance.
 * All of the phases and mechanics are on a static timer for this fight.
-The damage you do during add phase will not make the phase end any quicker and will not help you with the overall DPS check of Shiva besides successfully clearing add phase with no Flood of Light generated to gain the ~2% damage up buff for the first minute of phase 3.
+The damage you do during add phase will not make the phase end any quicker and will not help you with the overall DPS check of Shiva besides successfully clearing add phase with no Flood of Light generated to gain the ~2% damage up buff for the first minute of Phase 3.
 * Therefore, optimal play during add phase would be to use as much of your Esprit and Feathers before add phase on Shiva and then try to conserve as much of this esprit and feathers so you can use them on your reopener on Shiva.
 * You **SHOULD** use Flourish during add phase because it’s on a short cooldown and will be back up after the long cutscene for the reopener.
 It can also help you generate 4 Feathers that you can save for your reopener on Shiva.
 * You **SHOULD NOT** use Technical Step / Devilment during add phase because this will significantly desync these abilities from raid buffs in the reopener.